Zirak/jsh/README.md

 And then share that hacking around session with those you love (or hate (or feel no particular emotion for))?

-http://apt-reference-695.appspot.com .
+http://jsh.zirak.me .
 It could take a bit to load.
-Yes, I know the url sucks.

 ## What is this?
 As the introduction above says, this is Chrome's dev tools javascript console in